I’m a writer, a father, a teacher, a voyager.

 My Books

-A new manuscript, How to Be Disinformed: A Citizen’s Guide to Life in the Disinfosphere.
+A new manuscript, Blowing Smoke: Climate Change and the Global Disinfosphere.
 A photographic odyssey in Louisiana.
 A novel about the war on drugs in the coastal Carolinas.
-A forthcoming exploration of science and literature in Cormac McCarthy’s polyverse.
+An exploration of science and literature in Cormac McCarthy’s polyverse.

 My Current Projects